 As part of the M&A, All SkyVerge employees, including its co-founders and leadership team, will join GoDaddy.

-According to GoDaddy team:
+According to the GoDaddy team:

 “SkyVerge advances GoDaddy’s WordPress strategy and enhances our ability to deliver intuitive eCommerce experiences that help everyday entrepreneurs sell online,” said Patrick Pulvermüller, President of the Partners Business at GoDaddy.
 “The SkyVerge team is incredibly talented and its WooCommerce expertise will play an instrumental role in accelerating the development of future WordPress eCommerce solutions.”